 A table and chairs can be incorporated to encourage social interaction.
 It is ideal to include site furnishings that the children can move around.
 These pieces can be purchased directly from a catalog and will run around $500.
 Art or mirror panels can be added to prompt dramatic play, and will run around $1,000.

-The largest expense for a small budget natural playground is the hill slide which will run around $7,000.
+The largest expense for a small budget natural playground cost is the hill slide which will run around $7,000.
 Assuming you collected dirt from the climber and sand installation, the hill slide can easily be formed by compacting the material.
 Only a simple hill slide can be incorporated at this price point; one with a deck, roof, ball play feature, or water misting feature would increase the budget dramatically.
 It would also be helpful to have volunteers to keep your labor costs down.
 Depending on their ability to grade, move top soil, pour concrete, install irrigation, and install the climber, you could create a small natural playground for under $15,000.